learn-co-students/my-each-cb-000/README.md

 ## Instructions

-**Note:** Some of the tests may be passing before you write any code.
-But, in order to get all of the tests passing you'll need to use the `yield` keyword correctly.
+**Note:** Some of the tests may pass before you write any code.
+But, to pass all of the tests you must use the `yield` keyword correctly.

-Now that you know how the `yield` method works, try to write your own version of the `#each` method without using the `#each` method provided by Ruby.
+Now that you know how the `yield` method works, write your own version of the `#each` method without using the `#each` method provided by Ruby.

-You'll be building out the content of the `#my_each` method.
-This method should accept an argument of an array and use the `while` loop to iterate over each member of that array, yielding each element contained in the array to a block.
+You will build out the content of the `#my_each` method.
+This method accepts an argument of an array and uses the `while` loop to iterate over each member of that array, yielding each element contained in the array to a block.

-Here's an example of what should happen when you call your `my_each` method:
+Here is an example of what should happen when you call your `my_each` method:

 ```ruby
 collection = [1, 2, 3, 4]